Indezine Logo

 Introduction

 Most of the time, slide numbers are not visible on the slide although many users like to enable them.
-To do so, choose the View | Header and Footer option, and within the resultant dialog box, make sure that the Slide number option is checked (see Figure 1).
+To do so, choose the View | Header and Footer option, and within the resultant dialog box, make sure that the Slide number option is checked, as shown in Figure 1, below.
 Make sure to choose Apply to All if you want to show slide numbers in all slides of the presentation, and only Apply if you want it to be visible on the current slide.

 Header and Footer dialog box